Shkurlatov/dice-demo/README.md

 The entry point to the program is the Start() method of the GameProcessor class.
 This class is a kind of Mediator, which coordinates all the processes of the program, passing them through itself.
-Only instead of injecting itself as a dependency, it injects its specific methods.
+Only, instead of injecting itself as a dependency, it injects its specific methods.
 Thus, each separate layer of the application can only call the method strictly assigned to it in the GameProcessor class.